Breadcrumb

 Title Description Investigator(s) Category Status

-Improving Brain-Behavior Markers of Preschool Executive Function through a Group-Based Parenting Intervention for Low-Income Families This project is conducting a mechanistic randomized clinical trial to determine whether neural-behavioral indices of childhood EF (EEG, behavior survey) is an experimental therapeutic target through which parent participation in the Chicago Parent Program decreases disruptive behavior problems in preschool-age children living in urban poverty.
+Improving Brain-Behavior Markers of Preschool Executive Function through a Group-Based Parenting Intervention for Low-Income Families NIMH K23MH130724 Mechanistic randomized clinical trial focused on evaluating whether neural-behavioral indices of childhood executive function is an experimental therapeutic target through which parent participation in the Chicago Parent Program decreases disruptive behavior problems in preschool-age children living in urban poverty.
 PEACE Lab On-going